nytimes/s3yum/README.md

  * A config file is deployed to /etc/yum/repos.d on the instance which directs yum to the S3 bucket.

+## Upload/Download Semantics
+Unless `--force-upload` or `--force-download` is speicifed, s3yum uses the following criteria to decide whether or not to upload or download a file:
+ - If the source file does not exist at the destination: transfer
+ - If the source file does exist at the destination, and the checksums of source and destination are different: transfer if the mtime of the source is greater than the mtime of the destination
+ - If the source file exists at the destination and the checksums match: don't transfer the file.

 ## Usage
 The general format of an s3yum command is
 `s3yum ACTION [OPTIONS] [RPM1] [RPM2] ...
 [RPM2]`